top of page

 OpenBGPD 9.0 & bgp-perf release!

-We have released OpenBGPD 9.0, which will be arriving in the OpenBGPD directory of your local OpenBSD mirror soon.
+OpenBGPD 9.0 has been released, which will be arriving in the OpenBGPD directory of your local OpenBSD mirror soon.

 Additionally, a new software package named "bgp-perf" has been made available.
 This package contains two BGP stress-test utilities: bgp-blaster and bgp-canary.
 The bgp-blaster tool can load mrtdump files into a table and emulates many peers using that table in an efficient way.
 The bgp-canary tool sends special UPDATE messages to the system under test and measures the latency through the BGP node.